Decorative Impressionism: Giverny

 While American artists had been painting in the small village of Giverny since the 1880s, the group of painters who developed the characteristic style known as Decorative Impressionism settled in Normandy after the turn of the 20th century.
 They came to a similar way of working because their academic training was similar; they were aware and interested in the developments of French Impressionism and Post-Impressionism; and wanted to adopt some elements from these movements into their own work.
 Each of them had their own way of working, their own degree of solidity on their figures and their own style of brushwork, but they were all joined together by the beauty of their subjects and their decorative approach.

 Frederick Frieseke was a Michigan born and Chicago-trained artist who had studied in Paris.
 The American expatriate settled in Giverny in 1906 where he painted female figures in outdoor settings, often using a pastel palette.
 Influenced by Renoir, Frieseke's canvasses were carefully designed and he often juxtaposed one pattern against another.
 Richard Edward Miller was raised and trained in St. Louis, Missouri and he studied in France at the Académie Julian briefly before his first large figurative works paintings were accepted in the Paris Salon.
 His early works featured well-drawn figures with more loosely rendered backgrounds, but after he settled in Giverny, his work became brighter and he developed a style where his figures were well modeled, but the backgrounds were often patterns of small brush strokes.

 The California-born artist Guy Rose studied in San Francisco and Paris, coming first under the influence of the Naturalist School and then French Impressionism.
-He is often described as the most French of the California Impressionists and he visited Giverny before finally settling their with his wife Ethel in 1904.
+He is often described as the most French of the California Impressionists and he visited Giverny before finally settling there with his wife Ethel in 1904.
 Rose was both a landscape and figurative painter and in Giverny, he painted female figures in outdoor light, keeping the draftsmanship he learned in Paris for the figures and using a more Impressionist style for the setting.